Engage the home beekeeping community in citizen science by providing simple, accurate, and affordable sensors for the beehive.

 Do you have a pamphlet that I can share with my club? – Yes. e-mail us at info.BroodMinder.com and we will send some to you.
 Or you can print your own from this PDF file.

-Will the bees like it? – I don’t know if they like it, but they don’t hate it.
+Will the bees like it? – We don’t know if they like it, but they don’t hate it.
 The BroodMinder has been designed to co-exist with bees.
-I have not seen them coat it with propolis, but even if they do, it will function fine.
+We have not seen them coat it with propolis, but even if they do, it will function fine.

 What about the RF (Radio Frequency) danger to bees? – We are purposely using Class 3, Low Energy Bluetooth. the lowest Bluetooth power setting.
 It is thousands of times less than a cell phone or WIFI connection.
 Additionally, we only transmit that hourly data once every 5-10 seconds.
 These factors lead this to be the safest device available for your bees.